28 years and counting! As you can see, we’ve started wearing helmets now!

 Videographers: Andrew Daley, Edward Westrop

-How we test – Your trust is important to us
+How we test – why trust us

-- They’re conducted by some of the most experienced and knowledgeable riders in the business.
+- They’re conducted by some of the most experienced and knowledgeable riders in the business

-- Ratings are awarded only after a thorough testing process on a variety of terrain and benchmarked against the best options on the market.
+- Ratings are awarded only after a thorough testing process on a variety of terrain and benchmarked against the best options on the market

-- Tests are independent, and in no way influenced by our advertisers.
+- Tests are independent, and in no way influenced by our advertisers

 Our ratings are awarded out of 10, with 10/10 being the top mark.

-1-4 Means something’s wrong.
+- 1-4 Means something’s wrong.
 Possibly a design flaw or a major weakness.

-5-6 OK – one or two faults but has potential
+- 5-6 OK – one or two faults but has potential

-7 Worth considering
+- 7 Worth considering

-8 Very good – for the money, we’d buy it
+- 8 Very good – for the money, we’d buy it

-9 Excellent – a slight mod or two and it might be perfect
+- 9 Excellent – a slight mod or two and it might be perfect

-10 Simply the best!
+- 10 Simply the best!

 Advertising